martinsbriedis/StuVulWebsite2020/README.md

 - ask Silke [silke.bauer@vogelwarte.ch](mailto:silke.bauer@vogelwarte.ch) or Simeon [simeon.lisovski@vogelwarte.ch](mailto:simeon.lisovski@vogelwarte.ch) to be added as a collaborator to the repo

 ## Using R Studio and Git (Version Control)

+If you want to have a preview on changes you make, make sure you have the R package `blockdown` installed.

 To use version control with RStudio, you should first ensure that you have installed Git tools on your workstation.
 You should install it using the appropriate method for your platform:

 * **Windows  & OS X**: http://git-scm.com/downloads